Reading Time: 7 minutes

 Short Rest

 A Short Rest is a brief period of downtime where characters can tend to their wounds and recover some of their vitality.
-During this time, each player can choose to recover 1 hit die’s worth of health by bandaging their wounds and using basic healing techniques.
-E.g. if you are a Barbarian, you have a d12 hit dice (per your class), roll 1d12 and heal that much in hit points.
+During a Short Rest, each character can choose to spend 1 hit die to recover health by bandaging their wounds and using basic healing techniques.

-A Short Rest typically lasts for at least 1 hour (6 turns), allowing players to catch their breath, reapply any available remedies, and prepare for the challenges ahead.
+Time and Resources A Short Rest lasts for at least 1 hour (6 turns), allowing players to catch their breath, reapply any available remedies, and prepare for the challenges ahead.
+During this time, 1 torch will be consumed if using torches for light.
+Any spell effects or abilities that last 1 hour or less will expire during a Short Rest.
+Players would still need to make ongoing saves if they are under the effects of a poison or spell.

 Long Rest